Engineering diamond interfaces free of dark spins: Results

-Having developed a model for our experimental data, we can extract $\gamma_e$, $\sigma$, and $d$ for our various ensemble samples (Fig.~\ref{fig:FIDModel}(c)) (see Appendix \ref{DEER FID fitting} for fitting procedure).
-We find that $\gamma_e$ increases with increasing \ch{TiO_2} thickness, as corroborated by the independent $T_1$ measurements in Fig.~\ref{fig:DarkT1}(b).
-Similarly, $\sigma$ initially increases and then decreases with increasing coating thickness, qualitatively mirroring the DEER contrast observed in Fig.~\ref{fig:DEER}(c).
-This suggests that \ch{TiO_2} is an effective method for suppressing parasitic dark spins on the surface.
-Lastly, $d$ remains constant as a function of \ch{TiO_2} thickness, indicating that the \ch{TiO_2} film itself does not host additional dark spins --- at least not dark spins that are detectable by our DEER readout.
+Having developed a model for our experimental data, we can extract $\gamma$, $\sigma$, and $d$ for our various ensemble samples, shown in Fig.~\ref{fig:FIDModel}(d) (see Appendix \ref{DEER FID fitting} for fitting procedure).
+We find that $\gamma$ increases with increasing \ch{TiO_2} thickness, as corroborated by the independent surface spin $T_1$ measurements in Fig.~\ref{fig:DarkT1}(b).
+Similarly, $\sigma$ increases during the initial phase of island growth and then decreases with increasing ALD cycles as the islands converge and the growth rate becomes linear.
+This qualitatively mirrors the DEER contrast behavior observed in Fig.~\ref{fig:DEER}(c).
+This suggests that \ch{TiO_2} is an effective method for suppressing parasitic dark spins on the surface, and the NV $T_2$ improvement in Fig.~\ref{fig:DEER}(d) further corroborates this finding.
+Lastly, $d$ remains constant as a function of the number of \ch{TiO_2} ALD cyles, indicating that the \ch{TiO_2} film itself does not host additional dark spins --- at least not dark spins that are detectable by our DEER readout.